SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

 }
 ```

-The source generator will inspect the members and attributes of the class, and generates C# code
+The source generator will inspect the members and attributes of the class, and generate C# code
 that provides that information to a `CommandLineParser`, without needing to use reflection.
 While
 doing so, it checks whether your class violates any rules for defining arguments, and
 [emits warnings and errors](SourceGenerationDiagnostics.md) if it does.